-The governing body where possible will admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's published admission number.
+The governing body will, where logistically possible, admit twins and all siblings from multiple births where one of the children is the last child ranked within the school's published admission number.

 A child's home address refers to the address where the child usually lives with a parent or carer and will be the address provided in the Local Authority's Common Application Form.